-The following tables show OPEB expenses that are recognized in the Audited Financial Statements for fiscal 2020 pursuant to GASB 75, as well as the inflows and outflows that under GASB 75 are recognized either in the Audited Financial Statements for fiscal 2020 or are deferred and projected to be recognized in the Audited Financial Statements for future fiscal years.
-Under GASB 75, in order to provide adequate time for OPEB plans to distribute OPEB-related information to plan participants (which include state authorities) for use in their annual Audited Financial Statements, governments are permitted to use the prior year's NOL and other OPEB-related measures in the Audited Financial Statements for the current year.
-In conformance with GASB 75, OPEB valuation information as of June 30, 2019 is used in the Audited Financial Statements for fiscal 2020.
-During the audit of the GASB 75 report as of the June 30, 2019 measurement date (which will be reported in the Audited Financial Statements for fiscal 2020), the Commonwealth's independent auditors, currently KPMG, noted errors in the total OPEB liability and the net OPEB liability as calculated by a third party actuarial firm.
+The following tables show OPEB expenses that are recognized in the ACFR for fiscal 2020 pursuant to GASB 75, as well as the inflows and outflows that under GASB 75 are recognized either in the ACFR for fiscal 2020 or are deferred and projected to be recognized in the ACFR for future fiscal years.
+Under GASB 75, in order to provide adequate time for OPEB plans to distribute OPEB-related information to plan participants (which include state authorities) for use in their annual audited financial statements, governments are permitted to use the prior year's NOL and other OPEB-related measures in the audited financial statements for the current year.
+In conformance with GASB 75, OPEB valuation information as of June 30, 2019 is used in the ACFR for fiscal 2020.
+During the audit of the GASB 75 report as of the June 30, 2019 measurement date (which will be reported in the ACFR for fiscal 2020), the Commonwealth's independent auditors, currently KPMG, noted errors in the total OPEB liability and the net OPEB liability as calculated by a third party actuarial firm.
 These errors included incorrect total and net OPEB liabilities dating back to the June 30, 2018 measurement date.
 The information in the following GASB 74 and 75 tables have been changed to reflect the restated amounts.
-These restated amounts have been reported in the Audited Financial Statements for fiscal 2020.
-OPEB valuation information as of June 30, 2020 will be used in the Audited Financial Statements for fiscal 2021.
-Additional information regarding the inflows and outflows that under GASB 75 are recognized either in the Audited Financial Statements for fiscal 2020 or are deferred and projected to be recognized in the CAFRs for future fiscal years is in Note 10D to Basic Financial Statements to Audited Financial Statements for fiscal 2020.
-See Exhibit C - Comprehensive Annual Financial Report for the year ended June 30, 2020.
+These restated amounts have been reported in the ACFR for fiscal 2020.
+OPEB valuation information as of June 30, 2020 will be used in the ACFR for fiscal 2021.
+Additional information regarding the inflows and outflows that under GASB 75 are recognized either in the ACFR for fiscal 2020 or are deferred and projected to be recognized in the ACFRs for future fiscal years is in Note 10D to Basic Financial Statements to the ACFR for fiscal 2020.
+See Exhibit C - Annual Comprehensive Financial Report for the year ended June 30, 2020.